A Limp in the Woods (Day 36)

 By the time I gathered my goods and made a break for it, it was noon.
 Departing Damascus warranted a backward glance.
 For once I was thankful the forest was thick, leaving me with no invite back.

-My Hiking “Rules”
+My Hiking “Rules” (aka Ground Rules)

 1) Take the scenic route.
 Take the more scenic route.
 Which is which?
 You’ll know it when you see it.

 6) Record the journey.
 Write!
 Take pictures!
-But be in the moment and not just focused on capturing it--or boasting about it.
-A human being, not a human doing!
-Recording real life renders a different reality, one nowhere near as enjoyable or rewarding.
+But don’t just focus on capturing (or boasting) about your travels.
+Recording reality renders a different reality, one nowhere near as enjoyable or rewarding.

-7) Be part of your surroundings.
-Eschew technology removing you from it.
+7) Be present.
+Be part of the environs.
+Eschew technology that removes you from the here-and-now.
 Stop, look around.
 (See #3 above.)
+It’s healthy to be a human being and not a human doing!

 8) Nothing in moderation!